sclorg/s2i-ruby-container/2.5/README.md

     Please note that in order to be able to run your application in development mode, you need to modify the [S2I run script](https://github.com/openshift/source-to-image#anatomy-of-a-builder-image), so the web server is launched by the chosen gem, which checks for changes in the source code.

-    After you built your application image with your version of [S2I run script](https://github.com/openshift/source-to-image#anatomy-of-a-builder-image), run the image with the RACK_ENV=development environment variable passed to the [Docker](http://docker.io) -e run flag:
+    After you built your application image with your version of [S2I run script](https://github.com/openshift/source-to-image#anatomy-of-a-builder-image), run the image with the RACK_ENV=development environment variable passed to the [podman](https://github.com/containers/libpod) -e run flag:
     ```
-    $ docker run -e RACK_ENV=development -p 8080:8080 sinatra-app
+    $ podman run -e RACK_ENV=development -p 8080:8080 sinatra-app
     ```

-To change your source code in running container, use Docker's [exec](http://docker.io) command:
+To change your source code in running container, use Podman's [exec](https://github.com/containers/libpod) command:
 ```
-docker exec -it <CONTAINER_ID> /bin/bash
+podman exec -it <CONTAINER_ID> /bin/bash
 ```

-After you [Docker exec](http://docker.io) into the running container, your current directory is set to `/opt/app-root/src`, where the source code is located.
+After you [podman exec](https://github.com/containers/libpod) into the running container, your current directory is set to `/opt/app-root/src`, where the source code is located.

 Performance tuning